-The Fairfax Theatre opened on March 26, 1930, and was a 1,504 seat single screen with all seats on a single floor.
+The Fairfax Theatre was opened on March 26, 1930, and was a 1,504 seat single screen with all seats on a single floor.
 It was designed for movies and vaudeville.
 By June 1938 it was operated by Fox West Coast Theatres.

 Laemmle Theatres purchased and reopened this former Loews Cineplex discount house on November 2, 2001 after an interior makeover with new seats and new carpet added.
 Extra wide seating was also added which reduced the cinema’s capacity to one screen with 499 seats and two others with 192 and 222 seats.
 The two smaller auditorium’s were carved from the original auditorium’s rear, leaving the original screen and organ grilles intact within the largest auditorium.

 Laemmle, which has always attempted to preserve the original historic elements of its acquisitions, retained the theatre’s free-standing ticket window.
 The ticket booth is one of the last in the West Hollywood/Hollywood area.
 They also retained the Art Deco style stencilled ceiling in the large auditorium.